cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
 Below is an example on how to access credentials for MySQL from a credential file.

 ###MySQL
-To add a MySQL database, use the MySQL Dedicated Add-on or MySQL Shared Add-on.
+To add a MySQL database, use the [MySQL Dedicated Add-on] or [MySQL Shared Add-on].

 Here's a Node.js snippet that reads the database settings from the credentials file:

 ~~~node.js